8go/TrezorHash/README.md

-**Answer:** On all platforms, operating systems where [Python](https://www.python.org/) and PyQt5 is available: Windows, Linux, Unix, Mac OS X. Internet searches show Python for Android and iOS, but it has not been investigated, built, or tested on Android or iOS.
+**Answer:** On all platforms, operating systems where [Python](https://www.python.org/) and PyQt5 is available: Windows, Linux, Unix, Mac OS X. Internet searches show Python and PyQt5 for Android and iOS, but it has not been investigated, built, or tested on Android or iOS.
 Testing has only been done on Linux.
 - - -